reactpatterns/reactpatterns/pages/stateless-function.md

 };
 ```

-Stateless function can have defined defaultProps, propTypes:
+Stateless function can have defined defaultProps, propTypes.

 ```js
 import PropTypes from 'prop-types'